 I shot hundreds of photos of him in different positions reaching down.
 My friend that was stabilizing the swimmer said, "Hey man, what do you think if I reach my hand up as he reaches down?" …and there you have it.
 The hand reaching up wasn't even my idea.
 The image was originally planned to be shot vertically with the flag hanging stripes down, but we just couldn't make it happen.
 Same composition with the swimmer balancing against the stars, but we made it work the only way we could.

 That week I posted it to Facebook and from there it quickly caught fire in the swimmer world.
 Over the past 15 years let’s just say the image has made it's way around the internet a few times over…

 I came to feel a bit like I let it walk away, or that I abandoned it.
-I own the copyright and trademark that's in process, of course, but I do consider this photo to belong to all of us in the rescue swimmer community.
+I own the copyright and now Registered Trademark, of course, but I do consider this photo to belong to all of us in the rescue swimmer community.
 It represents who we are.